 🗣️ Communication Difficulties & How to Overcome Them

-Developing communication skills and remembering the 7Cs will definitely bring great results.
-But to perfect your communication, you may need to remove a number of barriers.
+Developing communication skills and remembering the 7Cs will definitely bring excellent results.
+But to perfect your communication, you may need to remove certain barriers.

 Communication barriers are issues that can occur at any stage and undermine your efforts.
 But there’s always a way to cope with them!
 Let’s take a closer look:

-🚨 Physical barriers These include things that are easy to manage, like noisy backgrounds, or those that require special attention, like speech impairments.
-You can overcome these barriers if you listen more attentively and don’t let yourself get distracted.
+These include things that are easy to control, like noisy backgrounds, or those that require special attention, like speech impairments.
+You can overcome these barriers if you listen more attentively and don’t let yourself get distracted. - Psychological barriers.

-💢 Psychological barriers Stress, anger, and low self-esteem always affect the way people communicate.
-Practicing a positive attitude can help you overcome this barrier.
+Stress, anger, and low self-esteem always affect the way people communicate.
+Practicing positivity can help you overcome this barrier. - Cultural differences.

-🌐 Cultural differences If a person you’re talking to has a different cultural background, you may stumble upon misunderstanding and other issues.
-The key to removing this barrier is patience and empathy.
+If a person you’re conversing with has a different cultural background, you may stumble upon misunderstandings.
+The key to removing this barrier is patience and empathy. - Lack of trust.

-👨⚖️ Being judgmental You don’t get good results if you are focused on judging people.
-Instead, try to keep an open mind.
+You don’t get satisfying results if you are focused on judging people.
+Instead, try to keep an open mind. - Showing no enthusiasm.

-💤 Showing no enthusiasm Speak dull and show no interest in the information you deliver, and your listeners will feel the same way.
-Mastering body language and the tone of your voice can improve this situation.
+Speak dully and show no interest in the information you deliver, and your listeners will fall asleep.
+Mastering body language and cadence can improve this situation.

 🎁 BONUS: Best Books about Communication Skills